-NB: Friday is a sacred day of the week for muslims reserved for a prayer called Salat Al Jomoaa (Friday Prayer).
+NB: Friday is a sacred day of the week for Muslims reserved for a prayer called Salat Al Jomoaa (Friday Prayer).

-Moroccan Traditional Clothes for Woman
+Moroccan Traditional Clothes for Women

 Djellaba is a traditional handmade dress for both men and women. it is a long loose Moroccan dress with a hood, long sleeves and you will find it in many different styles and colors.